jm1021/churchofjesuschrist/_posts/2024-05-05-king-benjamin.md

 [Mosiah 1-3](https://www.churchofjesuschrist.org/study/manual/come-follow-me-for-home-and-church-book-of-mormon-2024/17?lang=eng)

-## AI and ML fun
-AI and its foundation ML are found in Mosiah.
+## Finding God's will in Mosiah: Analogy with AI

+The Book of Mormon offers timeless wisdom, even on seemingly modern topics like Artificial Intelligence (AI).
+In King Benjamin's discourse (Mosiah 1:3-7), we find parallels to concepts in Machine Learning (ML), the foundation of AI.

+### Understanding God's Mysteries
-King Benjamin is setting up a Logistic Regression concept.
-The binary outcome is that King Benjamin is emphasizing the difference between knowing and not knowing **God's mysteries**.
+King Benjamin emphasizes the difference between knowing and not knowing **God's mysteries**.
+Similar to a binary outcome in ML (yes/no, true/false), the scriptures, or plates in his day, enabled his people to progress from ignorance to understanding.

 > Mosiah 1:3: Without the scriptures, we would be ignorant of God's mysteries.